Boise State Near-Unanimous Favorite In WAC Coaches' Poll

 Courtesy of the WAC

-SALT LAKE CITY – Boise State has been named the favorite in the 2009 Western Athletic Conference football coaches poll announced today at the league's football preview being held in Salt Lake City.
-It's the first time Boise State has been picked to win the WAC by the coaches since the 2006 season.
-Nevada was picked second, its highest selection since the poll began in 2005.
-Fresno State and Louisiana Tech tied for third.
+SALT LAKE CITY – Defending WAC champion Boise State has been named the favorite in the 2010 Western Athletic Conference football coaches poll announced today at the league's football preview being held in Salt Lake City.
+It's the second straight year that Boise State has been picked to win the WAC by the coaches.
+Nevada was picked second for the second consecutive year, while Fresno State finished third.

-Nevada was 7-6 last year and finished tied for second in the WAC with a 5-3 record in conference play.
-The Wolf Pack played in the Roady's Humanitarian Bowl last season, their fourth consecutive bowl appearance.
-Nevada returns last year's WAC Offensive Player of the Year in junior quarterback Colin Kaepernick.
+Nevada was 8-5 last year and finished second in the WAC with a 7-1 mark.
+The Wolf Pack played in the Sheraton Hawai'i Bowl last season, their fifth consecutive bowl appearance.
+Nevada returns last year's WAC Defensive Player of the Year in senior defensive end Dontay Moch.

 ||Boise State (8)